Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

   })
 })
 ```
+In this plugin, we add a helper called loginRequired to our Fastify app.
+The main idea is simple: we check if a user is logged in by looking at the session.
+If no user is found, we do two things: show a flash message to inform them they need to log in, and redirect them to the login page.

-**Apply the Decorator to a Profile Route** We create a profile route and apply the loginRequired decorator to protect it.
+**Apply the Decorator to a Profile Route**
+We create a profile route and apply the loginRequired decorator to protect it.

 **routes/profile.js:**
 ```